nuradinsultan/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Change group from hello to school
+Change owner to Vincent group to staff